X-lab2017/oss101/Assignments/Assignment-typo.md

   - If you're sending e-mail from a Windows machine, turn off Microsoft's problematic "Smart Quotes" feature (From Tools > AutoCorrect Options, clear the smart quotes checkbox under AutoFormat As You Type.).
 This is so you'll avoid sprinkling garbage characters through your mail.

   - In Web forums, do not abuse "smiley" and "HTML" features (when they are present).
 A smiley or two is usually OK, but colored fancy text tends to make people think you are lame.
-Seriously overusing smileys and coloor and fonts will make you come off like a giggly teenage girl, which is not generally a good idea unless you are more interested in sex than answers.
+Seriously overusing smileys and color and fonts will make you come off like a giggly teenage girl, which is not generally a good idea unless you are more interested in sex than answers.

 If you're using a graphical-user-interface mail client such as Netscape Messenger, MS Outlook, or their ilk, beware that it may violate these rules when used with its default settings.
 Most such clients have a menu-based "View Source" command.
 Use thison something in your sent-mail folder, verifying sending of plain text without unnecessary attached crud.